JessicaMM1/ec530-health-app/README.md

 ```

 ## Database
-- Mongodb is used for the database to store user information, it is connected to google cloud and access, controlled, queried, using 'restUserAPI.py'.
+- MongoDB is used for the database to store user information, it is connected to google cloud and access, controlled and queried by 'restUserAPI.py'.

-- example
+- Example

 The below image shows the data collections of user profiles
 >![Screenshot](./images/mongodb.png)